Last updated May 2022

 - Serves older middle income adult residents of Jamaica Plain, Roslindale, West Roxbury, Mission Hill, Hyde Park, Roxbury, and Brookline

-- Discounted rates for Ethos services, referrals to service providers, in-home needs assessments, home safety inspections, and social, health, and wellness activities
+- Discounted rates for Ethos services, service referrals, in-home needs assessments, home safety inspections, support groups, educational seminars, long-term care options counseling and information, and social, health, and wellness activities

 - Annual membership fees: $495 individual, $845/household, $345 individual social